-EC gives clean chit to PM Modi, he did not violate model code of conduct in Wardha
+EC gives clean chit to PM Modi, says he did not violate model code of conduct in Wardha

 The Commission said after examining the Prime Minister's speech at Maharashtra's Wardha "in accordance with the extant guidelines/provisions of the Model Code of Conduct, the Representation of the People Act, 1951 and the report of the Chief Electoral Officer, Maharashtra" it was of the view that "in this matter no such violation has been noticed".

-In his speech on April 1 from Maharashtra's Wardha, the Prime Minister had accused the Congress of insulting the Hindus.
+SC notice to EC on plea seeking action against Modi for poll code conduct]

+In his speech, the Prime Minister had accused the Congress of insulting the Hindus.
 "Leaders of that party are now scared of contesting from constituencies dominated by majority (Hindu) population.
 That is why they are forced to take refuge in places where the majority is in a minority," PM Modi had said.

 The Congress had contended that the comments were "hateful and divisive".